 Thomas Edward Jones was born in 1824 in England, the son of a tailor from Westminster.
-The last time his name made the newspaper, save for his obituary, was in 1844, when he fell off a boat traveling between Tunis and Algeirs.
+The last time his name made the newspaper, save for his obituary, was in 1844, when he fell off a boat traveling between Tunis and Algiers.
 After that, though, he disappeared from the public consciousness, living out the remainder of his nearly fifty years in relative obscurity.
 He somehow ended up in Australia where at one point, he became the town crier of Perth.
 He passed away in 1893.
 If Jones’s adulthood was all history cared about, he’d be hardly worth of a passing mention.
 He was even buried in an unmarked grave.

 He stole Queen Victoria’s underpants.

-In 1838, Jones, then a 14 year-old who worked for a builder, dressed up as a chimney sweep and entered Buckingham Palace unlawfully.
+In 1838, Jones, then a 14-year-old who worked for a builder, dressed up as a chimney sweep and entered Buckingham Palace unlawfully.
 As the BBC recounts, a palace staffer noticed that Jones was out of place and chased him out of the building.
-Police caught up to Jones on the street and, upon inspection, found that the newly-minted teen had a pair of the Queen’s underwear hidden in his pants.
-At trial — apparently, in 1838, 14 year-olds went to trial for pranks, albeit colossally stupid ones — the authorities discovered that Jones had also nicked bed sheets and a sword from the palace in previous attempts to invade the Queen’s home.
+Police caught up to Jones on the street and, upon inspection, found that the newly minted teen had a pair of the Queen’s underwear hidden in his pants.
+At trial — apparently, in 1838, 14-year-olds went to trial for pranks, albeit colossally stupid ones — the authorities discovered that Jones had also nicked bed sheets and a sword from the palace in previous attempts to invade the Queen’s home.

-The jury acquitted Jones for these sophomoric acts even though they were evidence of an on-going spree.
+The jury acquitted Jones for these sophomoric acts even though they were evidence of an ongoing spree.
 And while details of Jones’ regal panty raid made the papers, it’s unclear whether it made him the household name he’d soon become.
 But that’s OK — he wasn’t done yet.
 On November 30, 1840, Jones scaled a wall and re-entered the palace unlawfully, and escaped undetected.
 The next day, he returned to the palace, again uninvited, but this time was caught — he was discovered underneath a sofa in the Queen’s dressing room.
 This time, the public took notice, but not due to Jones’ age.
-Queen Victoria had given birth to daughter Princess Victoria less than two weeks prior, and many feared that the Queen’s postpartum state made her exceptionally vulnerable to teens that go bump in the night.
+Queen Victoria had given birth to her daughter Princess Victoria less than two weeks prior, and many feared that the Queen’s postpartum state made her exceptionally vulnerable to teens that go bump in the night.
 Jones’s father argued that his son was no criminal but, instead, a youth suffering from some version of insanity.
 But the public wouldn’t have it.
 This time, Jones was sentenced to three months in a house of correction, a special type of jail used primarily for vagrants and beggars — and, apparently, teenaged palace intruders.

 Unfortunately, Jones didn’t learn his lesson.
 Shortly after his release, Jones unlawfully entered a royal apartment and grabbed a snack — and was caught leaving, apparently on his way back to visit Queen Victoria again.
 He was sentenced to three months of hard labor.